google/zetasql/docs/functions-and-operators.md

     JSON '{"name": "sky", "color" : "blue"}'
     ```

-This function supports an optional mandatory-named argument called
+    If the expression is SQL `NULL`, the
+    function returns SQL `NULL`.
+If the extracted JSON value is not a number, an
+    error is produced.
++   `wide_number_mode`: Optional mandatory-named argument,
-`wide_number_mode` which defines what happens with a number that cannot be
+    which defines what happens with a number that cannot be
-represented as a DOUBLE without loss of precision.
+    represented as a `DOUBLE` without loss of
+    precision.
 This argument accepts one of the two case-sensitive values:

-+   ‘exact’: The function fails if the result cannot be represented as a
+    +   `exact`: The function fails if the result cannot be represented as a
         `DOUBLE` without loss of precision.
-+   ‘round’: The numeric value stored in JSON will be rounded to
+    +   `round`: The numeric value stored in JSON will be rounded to
         `DOUBLE`.
-If such rounding is not possible, the
+If such rounding is not possible,
-    function fails.
-This is the default value if the argument is not specified.
+        the function fails.
+This is the default value if the argument is not
+        specified.

 **Return type**